What happens when youth age out of foster care?

-Please share this blog, our social media posts, Facebook event/invitation and an email invitation you may have received with other friends, family and colleagues who you think would be interested in learning more, hosting a Watch Party at their homes and supporting our program.
+Please share this blog and our social media posts with friends, family, and colleagues who you think would be interested in learning more and supporting our program.

 We would also love if you could contribute in any way you can by donating after the telecast.
 You can donate here:

 At Children’s Home Society of Virginia, we believe every child deserves a home.
 For 122 years, we have been dedicated to our mission of service to children and families in the commonwealth.

 Currently, there are nearly 700 children waiting for an adoptive family in Virginia.
 Of those 700, children, 33% are 13 years of age or older.
 Together, we can change the grim outcomes for youth who age out of foster care.